bvieuble/bvieuble.github.io/_pages/casanla.md

 The Chinese Academy of Sciences Workshop on Approximate Computing in Numerical Linear Algebra (CAS-ANLA) aims to provide greater exposure to the topic of approximate computing techniques to the local Chinese and Asian scientific community.
-It will gather outstanding researchers and students from China working in approximate computing together with some of the best international experts in the field.
+It will gather outstanding researchers from China working in approximate computing together with some of the best international experts in the field.
 The speakers will illustrate theoretically and experimentally the benefit of cutting-edge approximate computing techniques and